Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Related Work

 \section{Related Work}

-\paragraph{Per-Client Personalization} Personalization in Federated Learning (FL) has been explored for both vision and language tasks, on the client-level granularity.
-APFL \cite{deng2020apfl} interpolates a client-specific personalized model state with the global model sent by the server.
+\textbf{Personalized Federated Learning.} Personalization in FL has been explored primarily on client-level granularity. \textsc{APFL} \cite{deng2020apfl} interpolates client-specific local model weights with the global model weights which are sent by the server.
+Meanwhile, \projectname{} is an intermediate-output interpolation method and also includes a dynamic policy to interpolate at instance-level granularity.
+We note that \textsc{Dapper} \cite{mohri2020three} interpolates the client dataset with a global dataset, which is impractical for the cross-device use cases FL focused on in this paper.
 Regularization is another popular way of creating a personalized model.
-It encourages a personalized model of each client to be close to the global model \cite{li2021ditto, dinh2020pfedme}.
-Fine-tuning partial or entire global model to get the personalized model has been studied in \cite{collins2021exploiting, pillutla2022fedsim, yu2020salvaging}.
-Multi-task learning has been utilized in \cite{yu2020salvaging, marfoq2021fedem, smith2017mocha, canh2021fedu}.
-Knowledge Distillation that enforces the similarity between logits of the global and the personalized model is investigated in \cite{yu2020salvaging, zhang2021ktpfl}.
-Learning personalized representations of the global model has been explored in \cite{liang2020think}, and \cite{shamsian2021pFedHN} trains a central hypernetwork model which is trained to generate a personalized model for each client.
-While Ditto \cite{li2021ditto}, FedRep \cite{collins2021exploiting}, Local Adaptation \cite{yu2020salvaging} have experiments on language tasks, most of the works we discussed above focus more on vision tasks.
-Our work gives a specific design for language tasks, along with a more general design for feed-forward networks.
-Besides, none of the above work has explored instance-level personalization.
-Since \projectname{} is a client-side personalization approach.
-It can work with any other server-side optimization methods like FedAvg and FedYogi.
-For other personalization methods, composability would depend on whether a method can derive a local model which can be incorporated in the dynamic personalized model description provided in section \ref{sec:implementaion}.
+It encourages a personalized model of each client to be close to the global model as explored in \textsc{Ditto} \cite{li2021ditto} and \textsc{pFedMe} \cite{dinh2020pfedme}.
+Finetuning partial or entire global model to get the personalized model has been studied in \textsc{LGFedAvg} \cite{liang2020think}, which finetunes and personalizes the feature extractor and globally shares the classifier head, \textsc{FedBabu} \cite{oh2022fedbabu} which freezes the classifier head and only updates and aggregates the feature extractor, and \textsc{FedRep} \cite{collins2021exploiting} which finetunes and personalizes the classifier head and globally shares the feature extractor.
+Learning personalized representations of the global model has been explored in \textsc{FedHN} \cite{shamsian2021pFedHN} where a central hypernetwork model is trained to generate a personalized model for each client. \textsc{PartialFed} \cite{sun2021partialfed} makes a layer-wise choice between global and local models to create a personalized model, but it sends the personalized models back to the server in lieu of a separate global model.
+This method has limitations in terms of training the base global model (on which the personalized model would be based) with \textsc{FedAvg}, which has been observed to be insufficient against non-iid data \cite{reddy2020scaffold}.
+Besides, the strategy does not create a dynamic personalized model during inference.
+None of the above work has explored instance-level personalization.